skantay/brainfuck/README.md

 - `+`: Increment the byte at the memory pointer.
 - `-`: Decrement the byte at the memory pointer.
 - `.`: Output the byte at the memory pointer as a character.
-- `,`: Input a character and store it in the byte at the memory pointer.
 - `[`: Jump forward to the corresponding `]` if the byte at the memory pointer is 0.
 - `]`: Jump backward to the corresponding `[` if the byte at the memory pointer is nonzero.